Japanese Tea Varieties Everything you need to know

 Gyokuro

-Gyokuro tea is considered one of the finest green teas in Germany, as it receives a little more care during cultivation in Japan.
-The leaves are covered and protected from strong sunlight in mid-April, so that they are covered with dew in the early morning.
-This gives the tea a deep green color and a uniquely floral and sweet taste.
+Gyokuro is considered one of the finest green teas in Germany because it receives extra care during cultivation in Japan.
+The leaves are covered and protected from strong sunlight from mid-April, ensuring they are covered with dew in the early morning.
+This makes the tea deep green and gives it a uniquely floral and sweet taste.
 This also gives the tea its special nickname: Dewdrop.

 Gyokuro Grüner Tee Japan - Der Berühmte Jadetau Grüner Tee - Japans Edelster Grüntee - Japanisch Lose Blätter Tee Gyukuro Bio Grüner Tee Lose Japan Tee Grunertee Grüne Tee Blätter Gyokoru